Japan hosts first fully-fledged arms show looking for an edge in tech

 Yet in the more than five years since that ban ended Japan has largely failed to make inroads overseas, hobbled both by a lack of experience and concern that the reputational risk of selling arms could hurt other more profitable businesses.

-There is still abiding foreign interest in tapping Japanese technology for military use, with companies such as Lockheed Martin Corp , Raytheon Co and BAE Systems PLC all looking for new partnerships in Japan.
+There is still abiding foreign interest in tapping Japanese technology for military use, with companies such as Lockheed Martin Corp (LMT.N) , Raytheon Co (RTN.N) and BAE Systems PLC (BAES.L) all looking for new partnerships in Japan.

 “There is a great deal of interest internationally in seeing what Japan has to offer the world,” said Alex Soar, International Development Director at Clarion Events which organized the show covering land, air and naval equipment.